aniket-junghare-iitb/Synthetic-renaissance-text-generation-with-generative-models/README.md

 * PDF to Image Conversion: All available Renaissance PDFs are converted into high-resolution .jpg images using the pdf2image library.
 Each page is stored with a consistent naming scheme, enabling traceability between original documents and their image representations.
 * Text Extraction from .docx: Transcriptions corresponding to the scanned documents are extracted from .docx files using the python-docx library.
 These serve as the semantic textual inputs for guiding image generation.
 * Image Preprocessing: Each image is resized to a fixed resolution (256×256), normalized to the range [-1, 1], and converted to tensors.
 These transformations are necessary for consistent GAN training.

+### Text Embedding Using BERT
+* Transcription texts are tokenized and embedded using the pretrained bert-base-uncased model from HuggingFace Transformers.

+* The [CLS] token representation is averaged across sequence length to form a dense vector (768 dimensions), capturing semantic information of the input text.

+* These embeddings are later spatially expanded and fused with visual data to condition the generation process.